-(c) Limitation on Corps Expenditures.
+- (c) Limitation on Corps Expenditures.
 Exclusive of the costs of investigation, report preparation, engineering and design work, and related costs, Corps expenditures for implementation of an NSAP are limited to the lesser of the Federal share of rehabilitation construction costs of the project were the flood control work to be structurally rehabilitated in accordance with subpart D of this part, or the Federal share of computed benefits which would be derived from such structural rehabilitation.
-This limitation on Corps expenditures may be waived by the Deputy Commanding General for Civil Works.

-(d) Responsibilities of the NSAP non-Federal Sponsor.

-(1) Operate and maintain the NSAP;(2) Provide, or arrange for and obtain, all funding required to implement the
+This limitation on Corps expenditures may be waived by the Director of Civil Works or the Chief, Operations Division, Directorate of Civil Works when compelling reasons exist. - (d) Responsibilities of the NSAP non-Federal sponsor: - (1) Operate and maintain the NSAP; (2) Provide, or arrange for and obtain, all funding required to implement the

-NSAP in excess of the limitation established in paragraph (c) of this section.

-(3) Accept the transfer of ownership of any lands or interests in lands acquired by the Corps and determined by the Corps to be necessary to implement the NSAP.

-(e) Responsibilities of Other Federal Agencies Acting as NSAP Sponsor.
+- NSAP in excess of the limitation established in paragraph (c) of this section. - (3) Accept the transfer of ownership of any lands or interests in lands acquired by the Corps and determined by the Corps to be necessary to implement the NSAP. - (e) Responsibilities of other Federal agencies acting as NSAP sponsor.
 The Corps may participate with one or more Federal agencies in NSAP's.
 If the Corps is the lead Federal agency, based on mutual agreement of the Federal agencies, then a non-Federal NSAP sponsor is required.
 (See paragraph (d) of this section.)
 If another Federal agency is the lead Federal agency, then Corps participation in the NSAP will be based on the content of this section, with appropriate allowances for effecting an NSAP in accordance with the authority and ultimate goal of the lead Federal agency.
-In such cases, a Memorandum of Agreement between the Corps and the lead Federal agency is required, in accordance with paragraph (f)(1) of this section.

-(f) Responsibilities of the Requesting Flood Control Work Project Sponsor.
-(1) The flood control work project sponsor must request the Corps undertake an NSA project in lieu of rehabilitation of the flood control work, in accordance with the sponsor's applicable laws, ordinances, rules, and regulations.

-(2) If not also the NSAP sponsor, the flood control work project sponsor must:

-(i) Divest itself of responsibility to operate and maintain the flood control work involved in the NSAP; and

-(ii) Provide to the NSAP sponsor such lands or interests in lands as it may have which the Corps determines are necessary to implement the NSAP.

-(g) Allowable Public Law 84-99 expenses for NSAP's.
-(1) Acquisition of land or interests in land.
-(2) Removal of structures, including manufactured homes, for salvage and/or reuse purposes.

-(3) Demolition and removal of structures, including utility connections and related items.

-(4) Debris removal and debris reduction.

-(5) Removal, protection, and/or relocation of highways, roads, utilities, cemeteries, and railroads.

-(6) Construction to promote, enhance, control, or modify water flows into, out of, through, or around the nonstructural project area.

-(7) Nonstructural habitat restoration, to include select planting of native and desirable plant species, native species nesting site enhancements, etc.
+In such cases, a Memorandum of Agreement between the Corps and the lead Federal agency is required, in accordance with paragraph (1) of this section. - (f) Responsibilities of the requesting flood control work project sponsor.
+(1) The flood control work project sponsor must request the Corps undertake an NSA project in lieu of rehabilitation of the flood control work, in accordance with the sponsor's applicable laws, ordinances, rules, and regulations. - (2) If not also the NSAP sponsor, the flood control work project sponsor must: - (i) Divest itself of responsibility to operate and maintain the flood control work involved in the NSAP; and - (ii) Provide to the NSAP sponsor such lands or interests in lands as it may have which the Corps determines are necessary to implement the NSAP. - (g) Allowable Public Law 84-99 expenses for NSAP's.
+(1) Acquisition of land or interests in land. - (2) Removal of structures, including manufactured homes, for salvage and/or reuse purposes. - (3) Demolition and removal of structures, including utility connections and related items. - (4) Debris removal and debris reduction. - (5) Removal, protection, and/or relocation of highways, roads, utilities, cemeteries, and railroads. - (6) Construction to promote, enhance, control, or modify water flows into, out of, through, or around the nonstructural project area. - (7) Nonstructural habitat restoration, to include select planting of native and desirable plant species, native species nesting site enhancements, etc.

-(8) Total or partial removal or razing of existing reaches of levee, to include removal of bank protection features and/ or riprap.

-(9) Protection/floodproofing of essential structures and facilities.
+- (8) Total or partial removal or razing of existing reaches of levee, to include removal of bank protection features and/or riprap. - (9) Protection/floodproofing of essential structures and facilities.